tm2222/courseraGCDAssignment/CodeBook.md

 ---------------------------------------------------

 **Column 1: Activity**
-Can take one of hte following 6 values
+Can take one of the following 6 values
 WALKING
 WALKING_UPSTAIRS
 WALKING_DOWNSTAIRS